dreger/kqdreger.com/_posts/2019-10-16-product-team-needs.md

 ## Level one: talk with your customers daily.

-If you don’t have access to your customers or you’re not reaching out to them daily, I have zero faith that you can build any sort of product that will work.
-You simply won’t have enough information to make good decisions.
+You simply won’t have enough information to make good product decisions if you're not talking with your customers every day.
+Call them.
+Email them.
+Ask them what they like, what they don't like, what they wish your product could do, where they're indifferent.
+Would they recommend your product to someone else?
+Who?
+Why not?

 ## Level two: build and share prototypes.